 - Interoperability: MXF can be read and written by a variety of software, including AVID Media Composer, Adobe Premiere, Sony Vegas, GrassValley EDIUS and Final Cut

 RAW workflows used in high-end productions often use MXF in capture, color-grading and editing stages.

 To analyze MXF files, you can use several utilities.

 For example, MXFDump comes bundled with AVID Media Composer.
-In Mac OS X, this utility is installed in /Applications/Utilities/AVID Utilities Dumpers folder.

 The first page of a “dump” looks like this: (see below)